Is Card Counting Applicable to Baccarat

 Is Card Counting Effective in Baccarat?

-Is Card Counting Effective in BaccaratCard counting is applicable to baccarat and can potentially reduce the house edge for the two main wagers by a fraction of a percent.
-However, you need very liberal shuffle points and deep enough penetration for this to happen.
+Is Card Counting Effective in BaccaratCard counting can be applied in baccarat and can potentially reduce the house edge on the two main wagers by a fraction of a percent.
+However, very liberal shuffle points and sufficiently deep penetration are required for this to occur.

-Thorp’s system, for example, produced negligible results during the above-mentioned simulation where the dealer inserted the cut card 14 cards from the shoe’s end.
-The chances of this happening in the real world are zilch as baccarat dealers are generally instructed to place the cut card at least one deck from either end of the shoe.
+Thorp’s system, for example, produced negligible results during the simulation mentioned above, in which the dealer inserted the cut card 14 cards from the end of the shoe.
+The chances of this happening in the real world are zilch, as baccarat dealers are generally instructed to place the cut card at least one deck from either end of the shoe.

 MacLean, L. C., Thorp, E. O., & Ziemba, W. T. (2011).
 Kelly Capital Growth Investment Criterion, Theory and Practice.
 World Scientific Publishing Co.
 Pte.
 Ltd. 63